websocket-client/websocket-client/docs/source/faq.rst

 further functions with your WebSocket connection after the connection has closed, you will need to reconnect the WebSocket, using ``connect()`` or ``create_connection()`` (from the _core.py file).
-The WebSocketApp ``run_forever()`` function automatically tries to reconnect when the connection is lost.
+The WebSocketApp ``run_forever()`` function automatically tries to reconnect when the connection is lost if a dispatcher parameter is provided to the ``run_forever()`` function.

 What's going on with the naming of this library?
 ==================================================